Learning subgaussian classes : Upper and minimax bounds: Concluding remarks

-It seems unlikely that these conditions on the regularity of $\cF$ are necessary; the second one if less likely than the first, as an estimate on the ``random" width rather than the minimal one suffices for the lower bound.
-Another issue is that the isomorphic method only leads to an upper bound on the performance of ERM, which is another possible reason for a suboptimal estimate in the constant probability regime.
-Since $\hat f$ minimizes $f\mapsto P_n\cL_f$ in $\cF$, ERM selects a point in the ``sphere'' ${\{f : P\cL_f = r\}}$ that minimizes

-If $r \gtrsim r_N^*$, the first term in (\ref{eq:final-eq}) is essentially $\|f-f^*\|_{L_2}^2$, and when the noise level is high, one expects the minimum to be attained by $r \gtrsim r_N^*$.
-Thus, the problem of identifying the minimum is restricted to obtaining sharp upper and lower estimates on the multiplier process.
-On the other hand, for a low noise level, the minimum is likely to be below $r_N^*$, where there is an additional source of difficulty -- that there is no clear way of estimating the quadratic term, making the problem much harder.
+as long as $T$ is convex and centrally-symmetric.
+No procedure can outperform this rate, say with confidence at least $3/4$ provided that: \begin{enumerate} \item $q_N^*\log^{1/2} N(T\cap 2q_N^* B_2^d,q_N^* B_2^d)\sim \E\norm{G}_{2T\cap q_N^* B_2^d}$ -- meaning that there is no gap in Sudakov's inequality at scale $\eps= q_N^*$. \item $c_N(T) \sim r_N^*(T)$ -- meaning that $\sqrt{N}c_N(T\cap r_N^*B_2^d)\sim \E\norm{G}_{T\cap r_N^*B_2^d}$, and there is no gap in the Pajor-Tomczak-Jaegermann estimate on the Gelfand $N$-width of $T$ (see \cite{MR845980}). \end{enumerate} Let us mention once again that a complete characterization of the minimax rate in this case was recently established in \cite{MenLvG}, and the optimal procedure happens to be a minor modification of ERM: it is ERM performed in an appropriate net in $T$.

-The parameter $s_N^*$ is comparable with the ones used in \cite{vandegeer90,MR1240719,vdg93,van_de_geer00}, where the fixed points have been associated with a Dudley's entropy integral for localized sets of the class.
-In \cite{MR1240719}, it has been shown that if the noise level is large enough and there is no gap in both Sudakov's AND Dudley's inequalities at the correct level (given by the fixed point), ERM is a minimax procedure in expectation.
-Theorem~A improves that result, because the complexity measure used here is based on the gaussian mean width, which is always smaller than Dudley's entropy integral.
-Moreover, no restrictions on the noise level have been imposed.
+The parameter $s_N^*$ may be compared with the fixed points used in \cite{vandegeer90,MR1240719,vdg93,van_de_geer00,MR2166554}.
+In all those cases, the fixed points are associated with Dudley's entropy integral for the localized class, rather than with the localized gaussian process; as such, the resulting bounds are always weaker than ours.
+For example, the results in \cite{MR1240719} which deal with the same situation as Theorem~A$^{\prime\prime}$ show that if the noise level is large enough and there is no gap in both Sudakov's AND Dudley's inequalities at the correct level (given by the fixed point), ERM is a minimax procedure in expectation.
+Theorem~A$^{\prime\prime}$ clearly improves that result.

-In this exposition, we tried to underline that the study of the gaussian regression model requires the analysis of two regimes: high and low noise levels (regardless of the desired estimates on the probability).
-This reveals the two different sources of statistical complexity that are intrinsic to this model.
-When estimating $f$ in $L_2$ from the data $(X_i,Y_i)_{i=1}^N$, one source of an error is that $f$ is known only through its coordinate projection $P_\sigma f=(f(X_i))_{i=1}^N$, while the other is that only a noisy version of this projection is observed.
-The two, projection and noise, lead to different complexity terms and are associated with two different empirical processes: the quadratic, studied in Theorem~\ref{thm:quadratic}, and the multiplier, studied in Theorem~\ref{thm:multiplier}.

-One issue that has been neglected in this article is the geometry of the class, which is as important as its metric complexity.